Days 12 -17 of our virtual island bagging Britain journey

 We had to scoot over to the west coast via one of the most stunning sections of the 251 km Hebridean Way to then kayak out to Taransay.
 This always has been one of our favourite islands with its extraordinary white sand beaches, diving fairy terns and a climb of Bein Ra (267m) – it’s a favourite of Ben Fogle’s too.
 Back in Harris we had a quick Harris Gin and on the decking of the Machair Kitchen, Talla na Mara.
 The rippled blue glass of the distinctive bottle had a possessive effect on me, much like the ring and Frodo, making it hard for me to put it down.

-We camped the night at Seilibost School, a campsite operated by the North Harris Trust, overlooking the legendary Luskentyre Beach in the distance.
+We camped the night at Seilibost School, a campsite operated by the West Harris Trust, overlooking the legendary Luskentyre Beach in the distance.

 Staying on Lewis’s west coast we had a quick trip north to Scarp and another incredible white sand beach.
 We ran up Sron Rumol (308m) for a viewpoint of the whole island and the Sound of Scarp , once used in a failed experiment to send mail to Lewis via a rocket.
 We had a quick poke around in the ruined buildings here and then bagged all of the other islands in the vicinity (236m).